311 Jarvis Open Bar Series Presents:

 Price of Admission: $25.00 for lawyers, all others FREE

 LawPro approval for Risk Management Credits has been approved.
-This is a 1.5 hour program and has 0.5 hours accredited professionalism and 1 hour of substantive CPD.
+This program has been accredited for 1 Substantive and 0.5 Professional Hours towards total CPD.

 Please click here to view the flyer!